 Significant lower back or abdominal pain could indicate a miscarriage, according to MedlinePlus and the American Pregnancy Association (APA).
 If the pain is dull, sharp or cramping, it may be related to a miscarriage rather than ordinary pregnancy pains.
 Keep in mind that the pain associated with a miscarriage is usually worse than menstrual cramps.
-Learning this difference might help you avoid unnecessary panic over ordinary pregnancy-related back or abdominal pains.
+Learning this difference might help you avoid unnecessary panic over the ordinary pregnancy-related back or abdominal pains.

 Though light vaginal bleeding sometimes occurs early in pregnancy, miscarriage-related bleeding is usually markedly different, according to MedlinePlus and the APA.
 Miscarriage-related bleeding usually consists of clot-like material that may include fetal tissue.
 White-pink mucus or brown bleeding might also indicate a miscarriage.

 Contractions usually don’t happen early in pregnancy, but if you notice “true” contractions that happen together closely, you may be having a miscarriage, according to the APA.
-After 20 weeks, if you experience true contractions when you’re not nearly full-term, you may experience premature labor that could lead to a stillbirth, according to MedlinePlus.
+After 20 weeks, if you experience true contractions when you’re not nearly full-term, you may experience premature labor that could lead to stillbirth, according to MedlinePlus.

-Decrease of Typical Pregnancy-Related Symptoms
+A decrease of Typical Pregnancy-Related Symptoms

 Signs of Infection